SAP-samples/teched2025-IN162/exercises/ex6/README.md

    ![Pic 21-2](./images/ex61-5.png)
    <br><br>

-## Exercise 6.3 - Go through pre-built Joule Skill to trigger the Integration Flow as an Action for generation of key talking points for customer meeting (Optional)
+## Exercise 6.3 - Learning Purpose - Go through pre-built Joule Skill to trigger the Integration Flow as an Action for generation of key talking points for customer meeting (Optional)

 1. You can access the pre-built Joule skill on this system
 	1. https://in162-ntn259xc.eu10.build.cloud.sap/